End-to-end certification and regulatory compliance for Indian and global markets.

 It is pertinent to note that these exemptions are temporary in nature and will thus be reviewed for possible withdrawal whenever alternative technologies become viable.

-Testing the levels of the 10 prohibited RoHS chemicals in the product is then followed by rigorous testing to verify the status of these chemicals.
+Testing the levels of the 10 prohibited RoHS Certification chemicals in the product is then followed by rigorous testing to verify the status of these chemicals.
 Such stage usually includes:

-After completion of the test, the certifying body conducts an on-site inspection of the manufacturing processes to ensure that they are RoHS compliant.
+After completion of the test, the certifying body conducts an on-site inspection of the manufacturing processes to ensure that they are RoHS Certification compliant.
 This very comprehensive audit includes the following:

 This certification ensures that products in electrical and electronic equipment are no longer allowed to contain hazardous materials at amounts exceeding permissible limits for protecting the health of humans and general environments from toxic materials emanating from electronics manufacturing.